kubemq-io/kubemq-node/README.md

-**NOTE - This SDK is going under changes to support all KubeMQ features and Typescript support.
-Stay tuned**
+**NOTE - This SDK is going under changes to support all KubeMQ features and Typescript support, stay tuned.**
 # KubeMQ Node.js
 The **KubeMQ SDK for Node.js** enables Node.js developers to communicate with [KubeMQ](https://kubemq.io/) server.